kartonfarkas/api_docs/source/integrations/automation_center/node_resource_options_endpoint.rst

      - Description
    * - ID
      - int
-     - An integer ID that identifies the resource
+     - integer ID that identifies the resource
    * - name
      - string
-     - The name of the resource (usually this should be specified by the customer.)
+     - name of the resource (usually this should be specified by the customer.)

 Example: [{“id”:3,”name”:”Some resource”},{“id”:12,”name”:”Some other resource”}]

-In case of error, the service should also provide a ‘userMessage’ that provides a human readable message indicating the cause of failure, and a ‘code’ key, that contains an error code.
+In case of error, the service should also provide a ‘userMessage’ that provides a human readable message indicating the cause of failure, and a ‘code’ key that contains an error code.

 Example: